tkettlety/SEGD_reader/README.md

 ## Installation:

-To install in dev/editable mode (recommended at this stage), run:
+To install in dev/editable mode (recommended at this stage), `cd` to the repository on your local storage and run:
 ```
 pip install -e .
 ```